Archive for the 'education' Category

 I believe the sale ends on Thursday (7-30-2009) sometime… just so you know.

-If you have any questions at all, twitter me @davesnape or visit http://www.twitter.com/davesnape so that you can contact me.
+If you have any questions at all, twitter me @davesnape or visit https://www.twitter.com/davesnape so that you can contact me.

 Sincerely,